multani/gcp-changelog/content/google-cloud-contact-center-as-a-service/index.md

 ### Feature

+**Virtual agent to virtual agent direct chat transfers**

+You can configure Dialogflow payloads to transfer chat sessions from one virtual agent directly to another virtual agent, using the destination virtual agent's agent ID.

+For more information, see [Virtual agent to virtual agent direct transfer](https://docs.cloud.google.com/contact-center/ccai-platform/docs/va-to-va-transfers#va-to-va-direct-transfer).

+### Feature

+**Extensions for support numbers**

+You can assign a phone number extension to an agent that an end-user can use to directly call the agent.
+You can also set up an extension directory that end-users can use to find the extension for an agent that they want to call.

+Administrators:

+* The **Agent Extensions** pane on the **Call** page at **Settings > Call** contains a new **Consumer to Agent Calls** section.
+* The **Add new menu** dialog at **Settings > Queue > IVR (Interactive Voice Response) > Menu Structure** contains a new **Extension Directory** toggle.

+For more information, see [Turn on and configure agent extensions](https://docs.cloud.google.com/contact-center/ccai-platform/docs/call-settings#turn-on-and-configure-agent-extensions).

+### Feature

 **Skip language selection and IVR menu readout**

 You can configure your call flow to skip language selection and the IVR menu readout.
 Instead, callers get the default language and are routed to the default queue.
 This creates a faster call connection experience for end-users.